Double Rainbow (viral video): Death

 In a May 3, 2020 Facebook post, Vasquez spoke of feeling feverish and having trouble breathing.
 However, he refrained from going to a hospital, as he looked forward to reincarnating and "enjoying the ride".
 On May 9, Vasquez died in the emergency room of John C. Fremont Hospital in Mariposa, California.
-Vasquez was tested for COVID-19 but no results have yet been released.
+He was 57.
+Vasquez was tested for COVID-19 but no results were publicly released.